irods/irods/docs/manual/troubleshooting.md

 - `spLogSql=1` - This will send to the rodsLog the bind variables, the SQL query, and the return values going to and coming from the database.
 This needs to be set on the iCAT server.
 Setting this on a resource server will have no effect.

+Additionally, client side environment variables will affect all new connections without a server restart:

+- `irodsProt=1` - This client side environment variable will request the client and server both use the iRODS XML protocol for the entire connection.
+Note that the initial iRODS handshake is always XML, so even without `irodsProt` set, a high `spLogLevel` setting on the server will cause some messages to be displayed.

 ## iRODS Server is down